drksh/legacy/thoughts.md

 When typing a password and a file is uploaded then change the text to either:
 	- "I haz secure file"
 	- A lock icon

+# Authentication
+- The model is not password protected
+- If I own/created the model and it is password protected